Deep learning via message passing algorithms based on belief propagation: Learning by message passing

-We adapt to deep neural network training four different message passing algorithms, all of which are well known to the literature: Belief Propagation (BP), BP-Inspired (BPI) message passing, mean-field (MF), and approximate message passing (AMP).
-The last three can be considered approximations of the first one.
+For the inner loop we adapt to deep neural networks four different message passing algorithms, all of which are well known to the literature although derived in simpler settings: Belief Propagation (BP), BP-Inspired (BPI) message passing, mean-field (MF), and approximate message passing (AMP).
+The last three algorithms can be considered approximations of the first one.
 In the following paragraphs we will discuss their common traits, present the BP updates as an example, and refer to Appendix~\ref{app:MP} for an in-depth exposition.

-In all cases, message updates can be divided in a forward pass and backward pass, as also done in \citep{fletcher2018inference} in a multi-layer inference setting.
+For all algorithms, message updates can be divided in a forward pass and backward pass, as also done in \citep{fletcher2018inference} in a multi-layer inference setting.
 The BP algorithm is compactly reported in Algorithm \ref{alg:DeepMP}.

 \paragraph{Meaning of messages.} All the messages involved in the message passing can be understood in terms of cavity marginals or full marginals (as mentioned in the introduction BP is also known as Cavity Method, see \citep{mezard_montanari}).
 Of particular relevance are $m^\ell_{ki}$ and $\sigma^\ell_{ki}$, denoting the mean and variance of the weights $W_{ki}^\ell$.
 The quantities $\hat{x}^\ell_{in}$ and $\Delta^\ell_{in}$ instead denote the mean and variance of the $i$-th neuron's activation in layer $\ell$ for a given input $\vx_n$.